ctdhr/ctdhr.github.io/pages/2020-12-19-logging_lambda/index.md

 ### Never lose a log file

-Losing logs is not acceptable, so this system will must handle common failure modes (e.g. network timeouts), and notify whenver an unrecoverable error occurs.
+Losing logs is not acceptable, so this system must handle common failure modes (e.g. network timeouts), and notify whenever an unrecoverable error occurs.

 ### Summing up the requirements